day8/re-frame/docs/clojurescript.md

 We have learned:

   - in ClojureScript we evaulate data, to create new data
-  - virtually all data litterals evaluate to themselves
+  - virtually all data literals evaluate to themselves
   -

 We've looked at ClojureScript through a lens which makes it easier to understand Reagent and re-frame.